Step by Step: Getting Drupal ready to run on Lagoon¶

 [drupal-example]cli-drupal:/app$ ls -l dump.sql -rw-r--r-- 1 root root 5281 Dec 19 12:46 dump.sql

-Now you can import the Dump with before dropping the current database:
+Now you can import the dump before dropping the current database:

 drush sql-drop drush sql-cli < dump.sql

 Verify that everything works with visiting the URL of your project.
 You should have a functional copy of your Drupal site.

 8. Drupal files directory¶

 A Drupal Site also consists of the files directory.
 As the whole folder is mounted into the Docker Containers, just add the files into the correct folder (probably

 sites/default/files or something similar).
 Remember what you've set as your webroot - it may not be the same for all projects.

 You are done with your local setup.
 The Lagoon Team wishes Happy Drupaling!

 If you'd like to deploy your local Drupal into Lagoon, follow the next step to get set up before you deploy: Setting up a new project in Lagoon